 Don’t wait for another year to make this decision.
 Whatever you could afford, just get them today and start using these beautiful images on your pinterest graphic.

-15- Be consistent with your pinterest layouts (Create 3-5 different pin styles)
+15- Be Consistent with Pinterest Layouts (Create 3-5 different pin styles)

 This again comes to branding.
 But, it’s always a great idea to be consistent with your pinterest images.
 You can design a few pinterest templates or layouts and use them consistently.
 A good tip is to always add small tweaks to make it noticeable.